kryzhov/kryzhov.github.io/_posts/2018-10-01-enbw mission statement.md

-Mission & Mandate
+ENBW Mission & Mandate <br>
-Our mission:

-We are the commercial optimizer and integrated risk manager for EnBW and act as service providers for our business partners.

-Using our core competencies in trading, energy markets and risk management, we manage the energy risks as well as the risks in the related commodities and exploit the opportunities that arise for EnBW as a result of the changes in the energy markets.
+EnBW Trading is the commercial optimizer and integrated risk manager for EnBW and act as service providers for our business partners.
+Using core competencies in trading, energy markets and risk management, we manage the energy risks as well as the risks in the related commodities and exploit the opportunities that arise for EnBW as a result of the changes in the energy markets.

 We will be one of the most innovative and efficient trading companies in Europe and make a significant contribution to EnBW's success by optimizing and managing our energy position, offering our business partners innovative services and taking risks within specified limits.

 Our mandate: